CremiciLaFenice/test/README.md

+Hello this is the readme for the course

 1. **Introduction to Web Development**
     * What is web development: Explanation of the process of building and maintaining websites.
     * Frontend vs Backend: Discussion on the difference between the two, and their roles in web development.